1dv023/examination-3/README.md

 ##Requirements

 ### The real-time application
 The realtime layer should be a feature developed on the application you created in the previous assignment (Sticky snippets).
+The realtime application should be using the websocket protocol.
 The realtime feature should give authenticated users a possibility to get real-time notifications about the applications events.
 The miniumem requerments of events are:

 * A users register a new account (the username should be notified)
 * A user logs in to the system (the username should be notified)